JanssenProject/jans/docs/admin/auth-server/endpoints/par.md

 ## Disabling The Endpoint Using Feature Flag

-`PAR` endpoint can be enabled or disable using [PAR feature flag](../../reference/json/feature-flags/janssenauthserver-feature-flags.md#par).
+`PAR` endpoint can be enabled or disabled using [PAR feature flag](../../reference/json/feature-flags/janssenauthserver-feature-flags.md#par).
 Use [Janssen Text-based UI(TUI)](../../config-guide/jans-tui/README.md) or [Janssen command-line interface](../../config-guide/jans-cli/README.md) to perform this task.

 When using TUI, navigate via `Auth Server`->`Properties`->`enabledFeatureFlags` to screen below.
 From here, enable or